Rainbow Kitten Surprise

 Elsewhere on How To: Friend, Love, Freefall, Rainbow Kitten Surprise move gracefully through infinite sounds and tones: the haunting a cappella harmonies of “Pacific Love,” the full-throttle frenzy of “Matchbox,” the tender psychedelia of “Moody Orange,” the tumbling folk of “Painkillers.”
 In working through such a kaleidoscopic sonic palette, Rainbow Kitten Surprise show the sharp musicianship and powerful camaraderie they’ve developed since forming at Appalachian State University, where Melo studied dance.
 The band first began to take shape when he and Keller started collaborating on songs and self-recording, as well as playing open-mic nights at the campus coffee shop.
 Right before one of those gigs, the duo visited a close friend who was being treated for bacterial meningitis at a local hospital, and asked him to name their band.
 Having recently undergone a spinal tap—and still loopy from his morphine drip—the friend instantly christened the band Rainbow Kitten Surprise.

 Eventually adding Goodpaster, Holt, and Haney to the lineup, Rainbow Kitten Surprise soon signed to their school’s record label.
-Along with releasing two EPs and their 2015 full-length debut, the band gradually took on a rigorous touring schedule, booking their own gigs and sometimes getting paid in cases of beer.
+Along with releasing two EPs (which they would later combine to form their 2013 album Seven + Mary) and their 2015 full-length debut RKS, the band gradually took on a rigorous touring schedule, booking their own gigs and sometimes getting paid in cases of beer.
 It wasn’t long before they’d gained a devoted following – amassing over a million streams on each song from their self-released catalog – and word had spread about their unforgettable live show: a blissed-out free-for-all that typically finds Melo jumping right into the audience, building an unbreakable connection with the crowd.
 Having delivered stand-out sets at major festivals like Bonnaroo, Firefly, Sasquatch, and Austin City Limits in 2017, Rainbow Kitten Surprise inked their deal with Elektra Records later that year.
+In 2019, the band released the 2-track single Mary (B-Sides), a pair of fan-favorite songs – “Heart” and “No Vacancy” – written during their independent years, but never properly recorded.

 In reflecting on the making of How To: Friend, Love, Freefall, Melo notes that the album marks a major evolution for Rainbow Kitten Surprise, on both an artistic and personal level.
 “Before this record, I’d feared that opening the lines of communication would destroy the ecosystem of this fledgling world I was building,” he says.
 “I didn’t want to let anyone else in until it was fully developed, because otherwise it would be compromised or get watered down.
 This was the first time that everyone had a hand in building that world before and during our time in the studio, and it ended up being the most solid work we’ve ever produced.”